Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 ### setAdvertisingIdentifier<a id="setAdvertisingIdentifier-java"></a>

-This `setAdvertisingIdentifier()` API sets  the advertising identifier provided.
+This API sets  the provided advertising identifier .

 #### **Syntax**